Karaage-Cluster/karaage/docs/admin/getting_started.rst

 * You have a Debian Wheezy server already setup for Karaage.
 * You will be installing all components on a single system.
 * You are upgrading to Karaage 3.1.
+* The visible hostname is ``www.example.org``.
+This will have to be changed as required.

 Installation